rednafi-archive/protomate/readme.md

   - Github credentials
   - Repository name
   - Repository type (public/private)
-  - Language of .gitignore (python, javascript etc.)
+  - Language of .gitignore (python, javascript etc.).
+See a list of supported languages [here](https://github.com/rednafi/protomate/blob/master/languages.py).

 * Create a new local and remote git repository
 * Connect them and open vs code for you to start coding immediately